 Serving as a loving companion and trusted watchdog, the Tibetan Spaniel has taken on many roles throughout their long history.
-Known as one of the most ancient breeds originating from Tibet, these small canines were used as an alarm system for monks living high in the mountains.
-These monks would train their Tibetan Spaniels to guard the lamasery and alert them of any danger.
+Known as one of the most ancient dog breeds originating from Tibet, these small canines were used as an alarm system for monks living high in the mountains.
+The Buddhist monks would train their Tibetan Spaniels to act as guard dogs to the lamasery and alert them of any danger.

 Tibetan Spaniel Temperament & Personality

 Even though these pups work as excellent guard dogs, that doesn’t mean they are aggressive in any way.
 In fact, Tibetan Spaniels are known to be very loving and loyal towards their owners and will do whatever they can to make them happy.
 Keep in mind, this trust is not always earned automatically.
-These dogs tend to be apprehensive towards strangers and will need a thorough introduction to feel comfortable with new people.
+This dog breed tends to be apprehensive towards strangers and will need a thorough introduction to feel comfortable with new people.

 Tibetan Spaniel Training Tips

-One personality trait that’s not always admired by owners is that the Tibetan Spaniel can be a little stubborn at times.
+One personality trait owners do not always admire is that the Tibetan Spaniel can sometimes be a little stubborn.
 This is especially true when it comes time for training.
 Although these dogs are intelligent, they tend to have a mind of their own and will only participate in whatever interests them.
 That means if their dog training process is boring or repetitive, they will stop what they’re doing and find something better.

-Once you as this breeds owner is able to establish yourself as the leader, your Tibetan Spaniel will learn to respect you.
+Once you establish yourself as the leader, your Tibetan Spaniel will learn to respect you.
 Like in most small breeds, use positive reinforcement such as playtime and praise to encourage good behavior.

 Tibetan Spaniel Exercise Needs

 Due to their small size, the Tibetan Spaniel only needs a moderate amount of exercise on a regular basis.
-This can be satisfied with a walk around the block or a little play time in the backyard.
-While these pups are suitable for apartment living, they would require more exercise if they are living in a smaller home.
+This can be satisfied with a walk around the block or a little playtime in the backyard.
+While these pups are suitable for apartment living, they would require more exercise if they were living in a smaller home.
 Aside from regular walks and a game of fetch, try fun alternatives such as agility training to keep them active and entertained.